-A significant chunk of Salesforce is automation, be it record creation, submission, custom linking, or any other out-of-the-box configuration.
+A significant chunk of Salesforce is automation: record creation, submission, custom linking, or any other out-of-the-box configuration.
 Salesforce Flow can handle them all.

 From the basic record creation, updating, deletion, and posting to chatter, Flow can work with much more complex business processes and configurations.